 The African Human Rights Moot Court Competition is the largest gathering of students, academics and judges around the theme of human rights in Africa.
 This annual event brings together all law faculties in Africa, whose top students argue a hypothetical human rights case as if they were before the African Court on Human and Peoples’ Rights.
 The Competition continuously prepares new generations of lawyers to argue cases of alleged human rights violations before the African Court.

-Since its creation in 1992, 150 universities from 50 African countries have taken part in this permanent fixture on the Africa legal education calendar.
+Since its creation in 1992, 170 universities from 50 African countries have taken part in this permanent fixture on the Africa legal education calendar.
 The Moot has been a catalyst for the establishment of the leading programmes in the field of human rights teaching and research in Africa.
-In 2018, the 27th edition of the Moot Court Competition was hosted at the University of Ghana, Legon.
-The event brought together 51 teams from 20 African countries.
+In 2019, the 28th edition of the Moot Court Competition was hosted at the University of Botswana.
+The event brought together 47 teams from 20 African countries.

 “AFRICA: FROM HUMAN WRONGS TO HUMAN RIGHTS”